Last Updated: August 8, 2019

-Home care can be a great option for aging parents with little to no needs, but when a senior becomes frail and more fragile, the limitations of relying on one individual to provide care can become starkly obvious.
+Home care can be a great option for aging parents with little to no needs, but when a senior becomes more fragile and frail, the limitations of relying on one individual to provide care can become obvious.

-Read more about how to assist your senior parents when home care is not enough.
+Learn more about how to assist your parents or senior loved ones when home care is not enough.

 When seniors who live alone first begin to need assistance around the house, it’s natural for their loved ones to address the needs by hiring a home care aide to visit periodically – it’s the path of least resistance.
-Often, the senior doesn’t want to move to an “old folk’s home,” so hiring an aide or caregiver solves this problem.
+Often, the senior doesn’t want to move, so hiring an aide or caregiver solves this problem.

 For many families, it’s alright at first.
 Home care is often sufficient for seniors with lower needs – those who could use someone to check-in on them and do some housekeeping.

-Families who find a long serving home care aide will, like any other employee, sometimes have to miss work when sick.
-Unlike at assisted living, where there is a whole staff and team, when a caregiver has to call-in and miss a visit, the senior is usually out of luck for that day.
+Families who find a long-serving home care aide will, like any other employee, sometimes have to miss work when sick.
+Unlike at assisted living, where there are a whole staff and team when a caregiver has to call-in and miss a visit, the senior is usually out of luck for that day.
 This can be problematic for obvious reasons, especially when there are no loved ones or relatives to fill the gaps in care.

 Home care can be a good gap measure when a senior begins to need assistance, but its price and numerous practical difficulties mean that it is rarely a suitable long-term option for seniors with high care needs.